 For the first layer of covering, we just used plain water without glue.
 Dip the tissue paper right in the water and start a single layer without glue.
 This will help the balloon peel off the inner layer of tissue paper when you pop it later.

 Now add another layer of tissue paper, but this time add the glue mixture on top of the first layer of tissue.
 You can start to add leaves after you have your second complete layer of tissue paper on your balloon.
 I covered most of the leaves with a single layer of tissue paper just to make sure they wouldn’t budge.
 I was a little nervous that the leaves would fall off since some of them were so heavy, but they are secure and look beautiful!
-There are a couple of small leaves on the lantern that I did not cover with tissue paper and they dried nicely and are still stuck to the lantern.
+There are a couple of small leaves on the leaf lanterns that I did not cover with tissue paper and they dried nicely and are still stuck to the lantern.

 I suggest four layers of tissue paper at most, but we stopped at three layers to allow for more light to shine through the lanterns.